Constructing Knowledge Through Coding

-CS: Introduction in C++ emphasizes students applying and exploring the information presented.
-A code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
-In addition, the content provides code snippets to get students started as well as suggested avenues for investigation.
+CS: Introduction in C++ emphasizes the importance of students applying and exploring the information presented.
+With Codio's interactive interface, a code editor accompanies each page with new concepts.
+This way, students can actively see how the computer responds to code, rather than simply showing the end result.
+In addition, the Intro to C++ course content provides code snippets that allow students to become familiar with the language, as well as suggested avenues for investigation.

-Students receive immediate, rich feedback.
-In addition to correctness feedback (i.e. right or wrong), students will also see an explanation with the complete solution.
-There are a wide variety of questions - all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt harder and harder problems.
+We believe in the value of active feedback, which is why students receive immediate, rich feedback.
+In addition to feedback on the validity of a specific answer, students will also be provided with an explanation that includes the complete solution, as well as the steps that reached that destination.
+There are a wide variety of questions - all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt more complex and more challenging problems.

-Another way in which this content is more approachable is that it is using many small programs instead of one large program.
+Another way in which this computer programming content is more approachable is that it uses many small programs instead of one large program.
 Research shows that a variety of smaller problems increase student performance and reduce stress.
-Using many small programs leads to students spend a sufficient amount of time on their work, and they do not wait until the last moment to begin their work.
+By employing a series of small programs, students spend adequate amounts of time on each module, rather than waiting until the last moment to complete one big lift.

 Encouraging Customization Through Modularity